-Kachikally Crocodile Pool Gambia
+Kachikally Crocodile Pool in Bakau

 Bijilo is the perfect base for nature and wildlife lovers who want to travel to nearby parks, such as the stunning Kachikally Crocodile Pool.
 Tucked away in the Gambian countryside, the pool is a short 20-minute drive from Bijilo.
 Catch a bus or order a taxi to take you the wildlife reserve where you'll face dozens of crocodiles swimming and lounging near the pool.